-- research mentors—‘one-level-up’ alumni and senior researchers—to select and mentor participants around topics they prioritise.
+- research mentors & project leads (experienced alumni, senior researchers) to select and mentor participants around topics they prioritise.

-- ops assistants—local-community builders and operations support staff—to assist participants and reliably handle event logistics.
+- ops assistants (local-community builders, charity support staff) to assist participants and reliably handle event logistics.

-- funders—earn-to-givers and grantmakers—to cover the costs of each edition.
+- funders (‘earn-to-give’ donors, grantmakers) to cover the costs of each edition.

-Private donors funded budget gaps – to cover our venue, catering, and reimbursements to volunteers and low-income participants.
+Private donors funded remaining budget gaps – to ensure we could cover the venue, catering, and individual reimbursements.

 We are professionalising.
-Our focus for the 2021 virtual edition is to more consistently target and serve…
+Our focus is to more consistently target and serve…

 - participants who have the capacity and need to try collaborating on AI existential safety research alongside

-- mentors who have built expertise in a research agenda they are excited to guide such a team on.
+- mentors who have built expertise around a research agenda they are excited to guide such a team on.

-We are still working out unresolved concerns with our advisors and the LTFF around whether…
+We are resolving a few remaining concerns (see 2021 updates below) with our advisors and the LTFF around whether…